 Please complete the following form and email your completed form to: phaissm@essex.ac.uk

 Applications must be received no later than 14th August 2026 at midnight (BST) to be considered.
 Successful applicants will be notified by the end of August 2026.
-Find full Terms and Conditions on the .
+Find full Terms and Conditions on the The Eleonore Koch fund webpage.